-Rates and Financial Obligations
+Rates and financial obligations

 The monthly premium payable during this policy period is shown on your Plan Overview Page.
-Payments will be due monthly in advance of the month of coverage in the manner you selected when you applied.
+Payment must be made before your coverage starts and prior to each month following.

-Missed Payments
+Missed payments

 If you miss a payment, we will put a hold on paying your claims starting on the first day of the month after your missed payment.
 Payment for your claims will stay on hold until your account is paid.
 After 30 days, we may end this plan and anyone covered under this plan may lose coverage.